OADA/oada-formats/README.md

 [![Dependency Status](https://david-dm.org/oada/oada-formats.svg)](https://david-dm.org/oada/oada-formats)
 [![License](http://img.shields.io/:license-Apache%202.0-green.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

+# TODO: UPDATE README.
+IT IS OUT OF DATE.

 # oada-formats #
 This repo contains models for all formats whose format is known from a given media type.
 Each "model" consists of a module with a "validate()" function and